National Book Award Non Fiction Winner

 Summary

 A reporter's account of the modern Middle East drawn from Friedman's years covering the Lebanese Civil War and the first Palestinian Intifada.
-He alternates between street-level reporting from Beirut and Jerusalem and broader analysis of sectarianism, nationalism, and American policy.
+He alternates between reporting from the streets of Beirut and Jerusalem and broader analysis of sectarianism, nationalism, and American policy.
 The book became a standard introduction to the region's conflicts for a generation of general readers.

 ”